When it comes to building a secure and comfortable retirement, knowing how much you need to save is crucial.

 How much does retirement cost?

-Our calculations assume each individual qualifies for the full state pension, which is currently £11,500 a year.
-Remember, income from pensions is taxed at your normal rate of income tax, so the figures below show the amount you’d need to fund each retirement living standard after tax has been deducted.
+Our calculations assume each individual qualifies for the full state pension, which is currently £11,970 a year.
+Remember, income from pensions is taxed at your normal rate of income tax.
+The figures below show the amount you’d need to fund each retirement living standard after basic rate income tax of 20% has been deducted.

 Pension pot needed to reach different standards of living in retirement

 Notes: Assumes the state pension rises by 2.5% a year; the required spend increases by 2% a year to account for inflation; average annual investment growth is 5% after costs; and the full state pension is the investor’s only other source of taxable income.
-We calculate the effective tax rate on pension withdrawals above this amount.
-Tax bands rise with inflation over time so the effective rate of tax an investor faces remains broadly the same as they escalate their withdrawals.
-The investor is able to withdraw up to 25% of their pension as a cash lump sum, free from tax (up to a lifetime maximum of £268,275) - they do this gradually over time.
+The investor withdraws their 25% tax-free cash (capped at £268,275) gradually over time rather than upfront.

 Source: PLSA, Vanguard.

 Bear in mind that the PLSA’s figures are based on averages and won’t necessarily reflect your own circumstances.
 You could find your spending starts off high as you enjoy your newfound freedom, declines as you get older and then ramps up again if you need to pay for long-term care.
-Nevertheless, since most of us can’t predict the future, the data is a useful starting point when it comes to setting your retirement savings goal.
+Nevertheless, having a benchmark can help you set a clear savings goal.

 How to boost your retirement savings

-If you’re facing a shortfall in your pension pot, don’t panic because there may still be steps you can take to boost your savings.
-Here are three tips to consider:
+If you’re concerned about a shortfall in your pension pot, there are several steps you could consider to help boost your savings:

-We found that a 25-year-old earning £30,000 a year would need to invest £90 a month in their SIPP (on top of their workplace pension) to achieve a pot of this size.
+We found that a 25-year-old earning £30,000 a year would need to invest £90 a month in their SIPP to achieve a pot of this size.
 But for a 50-year-old earning £60,000 a year, they’d need to invest £434 a month into their SIPP, even if they already had £100,000 of retirement savings.
+These amounts are in addition to the 5% of their salary that they are contributing to a workplace pension.

 One way to potentially reduce investment charges is to consolidate your pensions.
 That means bringing together all your different pension plans into one pot, such as a Vanguard Personal Pension.
 By consolidating your pensions, you’ll have just one fee to pay for all your pension savings.
 It can also cut down on admin and make it easier to know whether you’re on track to achieve your savings goal.

-Remember, though, that it may not always be in your interests to transfer out of a pension, particularly if you have a defined benefit (DB) pension or any other guarantees4.
+However, it may not always be in your interests to transfer out of a pension, particularly if you have a defined benefit (DB) pension or any other guarantees2.
 If in doubt, it’s always worth seeking financial advice.

 Overall, this could be a good opportunity to review your pensions, check how much you’re paying in charges and, if you’re able to, consider increasing your contributions to boost your chances of achieving the retirement you want.